NewGaea/adinjo-journalist/lexicon/proverbs_expressions.md

 \glc perfection and goodness enemy-PL be-PRES
 \ft Perfection and goodness are enemies.
 ```

-A common expression used in teaching and training, this serves to remind the learner that there is such a thing as good enough, and that perfection will leave you blind to your progress and quality.
+A common expression used in teaching and training, this serves to remind the learner that there is such a thing as good enough, and that pursuit of perfection will leave you blind to your progress and quality.
 It is sometimes shortened to "**talau hi...**" leaving the remainder of the expression unspoken.